Child Life

 Overview

 The Department of Family and Consumer Sciences offers a Master of Science or Master of Arts degree in Family and Consumer Sciences with a sequence in Child Life.
-This sequence prepares you to enter the child life profession by providing ample opportunities to increase your capacity for inquiry, logical thinking, critical analysis, and synthesis as you apply theory to practice in the classroom and at your practicum sites.
-Through required and elective courses, our graduate program provides all courses necessary to meet Association of Child Life Professionals (ACLP) requirements.
+The Child Life sequence prepares students to enter the child life profession by providing advanced study of child development and family systems and a better understanding of the psychosocial impact of stressful situations, focusing on healthcare.
+Students apply theory to practice in the classroom and at clinical sites.
+Our graduate program meets the academic requirements set forth by the Association of Child Life Professionals (ACLP).

 Point of Pride